mrwnwttk/audius-dl/README.md

 # audius-dl
 Downloader for Audius

+## Disclaimer
+**This downloader is broken** as of 2023/08 (or earlier, I personally haven't used it in ages), see [this issue](https://github.com/mrwnwttk/audius-dl/issues/7#issuecomment-1666820738).
+I have no intention of working on it any further.
+Feel free to fork this repo and fix it, should be fairly straightforward.

 ## Installation
 In this case the Python 3 instance is named `python3`.
 Here's an example using Ubuntu:
 ```